chef-boneyard/chef-rfc/rfc081-release-cadence.md

 14.0 and 14.1).
 At that point community cookbooks may choose to start using 13.8 features and drop support for versions prior to 13.7

+## Rationale

+This allows cookbook authors to drop support for old cookbook versions and use new features in new client versions.
+It gets us out of the situation where cookbooks still need to support 28-month old versions of chef client versions and can't use any features added in the past 28-months of software development.

 ## Ruby Cadence

 Since the Ruby language itself releases new minor versions over the Christmas holidays,